 It is not as if the New Hampshire coaster was excessively rough.
 I'd say its roughness quotient was about average for a typical wooden coaster.
 But the innovative train design, which is supposed to mitigate jostles and bumps, seems to be inconsequential.

 This Dinosaur Comes Up for Air

 After climbing its comparatively small 40-foot hill, the coaster rounds a bend, drops about 40 feet back down, and revs up to 34 mph.
 It then navigates a couple of small hills and delivers some brief moments of airtime.
-This is another area where Roar-O-Saurus broke rank with its predecessor, Wooden Warrior.
+This is another area where Roar-O-Saurus breaks rank with its predecessor, Wooden Warrior.
 The out-of-your-seat sensations—which make coaster fans go gaga—is a bit more pronounced on the other ride.

 The train then careens into a small covered tunnel section.
 It emerges, and snakes in and around the structure twister coaster-style.
 Banked turns and small hills provide some G-force hiccups along the way.
 About a minute after it left, the train lumbers back into the station.